-Gently pour 300mL of the solution into a clean calibration tube and drop the Probe in all the way.
-Again, agitate and swirl the Probe and bottle several times in order to remove any air bubbles that may be clinging to the Turbidity electrode.
+Gently pour 400mL of the solution into a clean calibration tube and drop the Probe in all the way.
+Activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.

 Follow the procedure detailed above for Zero point calibration as far as step 6, then select either 20 or 1000, dependant upon the solution the probe is in.
 Wait while the Meter stabilises and calibrates.